Jelani Jenkins: College career

 Jenkins accepted an athletic scholarship to attend the University of Florida, where he played for coach Urban Meyer and coach Will Muschamp's Florida Gators football teams from 2009 to 2012.
 He redshirted his first year as a Gator in 2009, appearing in only two games with two registered tackles.

 During his second college season in 2010, Jenkins began the season as the team's starting middle linebacker, a role which he held throughout most of the year.
 Despite the Gators' struggles, Jenkins developed into one of the squad's defensive leaders.
 He finished the season second on the team in tackles with 73, and also recorded one interception and one fumble recovery.
 At the conclusion of the season, Jenkins was voted to the 2010 Freshman All-American team by the Southeastern Conference coaches.

 In 2011, Jenkins started 12 games at weakside linebacker, missing only the Vanderbilt game due to injury.
 He finished the season third on the team in tackles (75) and second in breakups (6), adding 6.0 tackles for a loss (37 yards), 2.0 sacks (20 yards), three quarterback hurries, a forced fumble and a 75-yard interception return for a touchdown.

 On November 10, 2012, against UL-Lafayette, with the score tied at 20, Jenkins returned a blocked punt 36 yards for a touchdown, giving Florida a 27-20 lead with :02 left in the fourth quarter.
 Florida would go on to win the game.

 Professional career

 Miami Dolphins

 The Miami Dolphins selected Jenkins in the fourth round, 104th pick overall, of the 2013 NFL draft.
 Jenkins took the starting job due to the injury issues surrounding the teams linebacker corps.
 In his second year, Jenkins wound up leading the team in tackles with 110 on the season.

 Oakland Raiders

 On March 20, 2017, Jenkins signed with the Oakland Raiders.
-On September 2, 2017, Jenkins was placed on injured reserve, but was released two days later with a settlement.
+On September 2, Jenkins was placed on injured reserve, but was released two days later with a settlement.

 Buffalo Bills

 On September 12, 2017, Jenkins signed with the Buffalo Bills.
-He was released on September 19, 2017.
+He was released by the Bills on September 19.